 He walked back to the house and looked in through the living room window.
 There were paintings hanging on the walls, filled with sprawling looping crazy colors.
 Jazz records littered the floor in front of a record player.

 There was no one in sight.
 He got into his Star Chief and drove to Montauk.
 There were no sidewalks in town.
 He parked at an angle.
 A horse was tied up to a telephone pole.
 He ate at Gosman’s Deck, a clam bar shack, and had clams, pasta with olive oil and chopped tomatoes, and a bottle of Rheingold.
-He took a second bottle of beer with him.

 He found a reasonably priced room at Uncle Tom’s Cabins.